 Except as specifically discussed in Proposal 4 below, generally, the voting rights of holders of our Common Shares will not change after the Reincorporation, although the voting rights of holders of our shares will be reduced to the extent that the TBOC provides for shareholder votes in circumstances where such votes are not required under the MGCL.
-Please see "Comparison of Rights of Shareholders of PMC Commercial (MD)" below.
+Please see "Comparison of Rights of Shareholders of PMC Commercial (TX) and Stockholders of PMC Commercial (MD)" below.